CraigChaus/Sketchy-Mine-/docs/team-plan.md

 8. As a moderator, I want to remove players from an ongoing game, so that there is no inappropriate behavior.

-9. As a moderator, I want to buff or debuff teams, so that I can influence the game logic.
+9. As a moderator, I want to buff or de-buff teams, so that I can influence the game logic.

 10. As a user, I want to be able to spectate, so that I can watch an ongoing game.